Published on 01 Nov 20

 Greig v FCT is the latest in a long line of cases considering the taxation of share trading by reference to a wide survey and exact scrutiny of the facts and circumstances relevant to each decision.
 The authors consider the consequential development of the law by reference to the characteristics of the spectrum of some of the participants in share trading, which they have termed “gamblers”, “long-term investors”, “speculators” and “share traders”.

-Michael’s has 35 years’ experience representing clients in taxation matters.
-He is a Chartered Tax Advisor and has sat on numerous Tax Institute committees over many years, most recently the Victorian State Taxes Committee.
-Ranked by Doyles Guide as Melbourne’s pre-eminent taxation junior barrister for the last four years (2016-2019), Michael was formerly a reporter for the Commonwealth Law Reports, an editorial board member for the Australian Journal of Taxation, and a professional associate of Monash University.
+Michael has 35 years’ experience representing clients in taxation matters.
+He is a Chartered Tax Advisor and has sat on numerous Tax Institute committees over many years.
+He has been consistently ranked by Doyles Guide as Melbourne’s one of Melbourne’s pre-eminent taxation barristers since 2016.

 - Current at